jeszyman/cfdna/README.md

 Master branch of the repository contains most recent developments.
 Stable versions are saved as terminal branches (*e.g.* stable1.0.0).

-Files labeled int<sub>test</sub> will run integration testing of all rules on a small dataset in test/inputs.
-See config/int<sub>test.yaml</sub> for necessary run conditions.
+Files labeled int\_test will run integration testing of all rules on a small dataset in test/inputs.
+See config/int\_test.yaml for necessary run conditions.

 # Changlog